Place Matters: How Your Environment Affects Your Mental Health

 Mitigating Negative Environmental Impacts

 Many of these aspects of our environment are, unfortunately, out of our control.
 Many move to cities to pursue job opportunities or to be closer to family, and few can afford to uproot their lives and social connections to move somewhere with better air or a lower risk of climate catastrophe.
 Like many things, taking small steps can begin to make a difference.
 Clean up your desk.
 Water your plants.
 Make sure you make your bed.
 If you’ve got spare time, walk around a park, or go somewhere a bit more wild, like a national park.
 It’s important to remember that the natural world isn’t something separate from you.
 Sometimes, we forget that we are part of the natural world.
 Everything we do to our planet, good or bad, will affect everything and everyone in some way, shape, or form.
 Go down to your local community garden and look at how plants grow and thrive, but also how they wither.
-In a way, our brains are like these plants: they need the right care and environment to reach their fullest potential, but none of this happens by accident, and your happiness won’t, either.
+In a way, our brains are like these plants: they need the right care and environment to reach their fullest potential.
+This applies to how we treat waste as well—understanding what is sharps waste and properly managing it is one small but powerful way to protect both our health and the environment.
+Your happiness won’t happen by accident, and neither will a healthier planet.

 Mental health is affected by so many different factors, and everyone’s personal situation is different.
 But whatever yours is, it’s important to look at it both as a whole and broken down—when doing so, consider your environment.